Getting travel insurance when you have been affected by cancer

 The premium is the amount of money you need to pay for travel insurance.

-Insurers may apply an excess to a travel insurance policy.
-This is the amount you will need to pay towards any claim.
-For example, if the excess on the policy is £50 and you make a successful claim for £250, you will pay £50 and the insurer will pay £200.
+You may need to pay the insurer an excess before you receive any money from a claim.
+Or the insurer may take this money off the final amount it pays out.
+For example, if the excess on the policy is £50 and you make a successful claim for £250, the insurer may pay you £200.

-Travel insurance policies have different sections covering different events, such as personal injury or losing your belongings.
+Travel insurance policies have different sections covering different events.
+For example, there may be a section about what might happen if you are injured.
+Another section may only apply if you lose your belongings.
 Depending on your insurance company and its policies, there may either be:

 a single excess charge for any claim you make